 In this article

-While customer experience has been on the forefront of company’s strategies to improve performance for a long time.
-As well as many companies actively find out what their customers are thinking regularly with online surveys.
-More and more companies are now recognising the importance of Employee Experience.
+Customer experience has been on the forefront of company’s strategies to improve performance for a long time.
+Many businesses are actively finding out what their customers are thinking with regular online surveys.
+But more and more companies are now recognising the importance of Employee Experience as well.

 In an ideal case, the two overlap.